marlago/website/content/experiments/How many languages.rst

 |br|

-“How many languages do you speak?”
+**“How many languages do you speak?”**

 I have to admit that I had never cared about this question.
-People ask it often (especially if you are a psycholinguist) but I couldn’t see how its relevance for my job: My awareness of the importance of knowing different languages (in my personal life) and my psycholinguistic research had always lived separate ways.
+People ask it often (especially if you are a psycholinguist) but I couldn’t see its relevance for my job: My awareness of the importance of knowing different languages (in my personal life) and my psycholinguistic research had always lived separate ways.
 Until the summer of 2014, when I met Anna Stutter.
 Anna set us on a journey that led to several experiments that tried to establish the role of knowing different languages.
 Our experiments tested multilingual people from all over Germany.
 If you are reading this, you were probably one of them.
 If you want to find out what we discovered, read on.

 -----

-Anna and me work in Germany, a country that, as part of the European Union, has experienced a dramatic linguistic expansion in the last decades: Multilingualism, rather than the exception, has become the norm.
-As of 2012, a quarter of the European population spoke at least two foreign languages, in addition to their native language.
-English, French, German, Spanish and Russian are the most common foreign languages.
-And of these, Spanish and English are the ones that have increased the most since 2005.

-These numbers suggest that many people nowadays speak at least two languages.
-How do these languages affect their daily lives?
-And more specifically, how do they affect their ability to learn and use new languages?
+If you resemble most people living in Europe nowadays, you probably know (or have studied) one or more languages in addition to your native language. **Have you ever wondered whether these languages affect your ability to learn and use new languages?**

-Unfortunately, very little is known about this question.
+Believe it or not, very little is known about this question.
 And researchers disagree.
 Some researchers think that only a person’s NATIVE language affects newly-learned languages: after all, your native language is the one that you have learned first, that you have internalized the most and that you have known for longer.
 So maybe your native language is the one that you rely on for learning a new language.

 But there are also researchers who believe the opposite: that when learning a new language, you are only going to rely on the FOREIGN languages that you have learned before.
 People might only rely on their foreign language(s), because they are the ones that they are explicitly aware of so people associate them with the process of language learning.
 In your mind, your newly-learned language and a previously learned foreign language might be the most similar, precisely because they are both *foreign* to you.